jarun/nnn/plugins/README.md

 When `nnn` executes a plugin, it does the following:
 - Changes to the directory where the plugin is to be run (`$PWD` pointing to the active directory)
-- Passes two arguments to the script:
+- Passes three arguments to the script:
     1. The hovered file's name.
     2. The working directory (might differ from `$PWD` in case of symlinked paths; non-canonical).
+    3. The picker mode output file (`-` for stdout) if `nnn` is executed as a file picker.
 - Sets the environment variable `NNN_PIPE` used to control `nnn` active directory.

 Plugins can also read the `.selection` file in the config directory.